Five ways Israelis have changed, after 5 months of war

 Israel's foreign minister accuses the United Nations of minimizing the accounts of sexual violence deployed during the Oct.
 7 attacks, and has recalled Israel's U.N. ambassador in protest.

 Young Israeli influencers are on the offensive on the social media battlefield.
-Shiraz Shukrun, 25, an Instagram promoter of shampoo, Vaseline and beer to her 112,000 followers, volunteers with the Israeli Ministry of Diaspora Affairs, posting videos about Oct.
+Shiraz Shukrun, 25, an Instagram promoter of shampoo, Vaseline and beer to more than half a million followers on Instagram, TikTok and YouTube, volunteers with the Israeli Ministry of Diaspora Affairs, posting videos about Oct.
 7.

 "I find that I'm way angrier than before.
 I feel like so many people are against us," she says, referring to #FreePalestine hashtags and social media posts justifying the Hamas attack.
 "Only Israelis know how other Israelis feel.
 No one will never know how we feel."